syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chart/EJ2_ASP.NETCORE/synchronized-chart.md

 ## Crosshair synchronization

-The crosshair can be synchronized across multiple charts using the `showCrosshair` and `hideCrosshair` methods.
-When we hover over one chart, we call the `showCrosshair` method for the other charts to align with data points in other connected charts, simplifying data comparison and analysis.
+The crosshair can be synchronized across multiple charts using the `ShowCrosshair` and `HideCrosshair` methods.
+When we hover over one chart, we call the `ShowCrosshair` method for the other charts to align with data points in other connected charts, simplifying data comparison and analysis.

-In the `showCrosshair` method, specify the following parameters programmatically to enable crosshair for a particular chart:
+In the `ShowCrosshair` method, specify the following parameters programmatically to enable crosshair for a particular chart:

-* `x` - Specifies the x-value of the point or x-coordinate.
+* `X` - Specifies the x-value of the point or x-coordinate.
-* `y` - Specifies the y-value of the point or y-coordinate.
+* `Y` - Specifies the y-value of the point or y-coordinate.

 {% if page.publishingplatform == "aspnet-core" %}